Skip to main content

 3. Waive until further notice.

 So what is the open market value of the asset in the transferor's hands before the action of waiving?
-In the first scenario this seems quite simplistic as six times the monthly income amount would give an idea of the value lost, with inflation/future value of money not really a factor.
+In the first scenario this seems quite simplistic as six times the monthly withdrawal amount would give an idea of the value lost, with inflation/future value of money not really a factor.

-The third option is difficult as ‘until further notice’ is an unknown period.
-The question is what value would an open market purchaser place on the ‘income’ stream in these circumstances?
-As it is unlikely that anyone would buy such an income stream, as it is unclear when it will restart, there is no market value retained.
-With this in mind the same approach as option two should be used, i.e. all income is being given up.
-There could be no question of any retrospective valuation as s160 IHTA 1984 confirms the ‘market value’ used for valuing assets is the value at that time.
+The reason for this - is what value would an open market purchaser place on the ‘right to receive withdrawals’ in these circumstances?
+As it is unlikely that anyone would buy such a right, as it is unclear when it will restart, there is no market value retained.

-Conclusion
+3. Conclusion

 For financial advisers only.
 Not to be relied on by consumers.